The FAQs comprise of two parts:

 The MADJ is a two-year academic programme with one and a half years of class work and six months of project/research work.

-What support services are available for MADJ students, such as financial aid or career counselling?
+What support services are available for MADJ students, such as financial aid or career counseling?

 Student counsellors at AKU provide psychological support to students and medical trainees undergoing personal, social, or academic challenges, or common mental health concerns including (but not limited to) adjustment issues, stress, anxiety, depression, and substance abuse.

 AKU has a Financial Assistance Programme that aims to assist students who have limited financial need to support the cost of their education.
-Currently, MADJ are eligible for partial scholarship.
-Upon admissions, students are encouraged to apply for this.
+Currently, MADJ are legible for partial scholarship.
+Upon admission, students are encouraged to apply for this.
 Allocation is done on need basis.

 Can I work while completing an MADJ program?